onsonr/sonr/docs/DID-Spec.md

 }
 ```

-The transaction must have a `did` and a `document` which will be stored in the sonr.
+The transaction must have a `did` and a `document` which will be stored in the sonr blockchain.

 It also must have a `signature` and a `verification_method_id` for proving the ownership of the DID.
 The `signature` must be generated from the `document` and the sequence `"0"`.